The Walter Dickie Leadership Bursary aims to help leaders in the

 Dickie Leadership Bursary.

-The 2019 bursary will open for applications at the
+The bursary is now open for applications.
+Download the

 About the bursary